Backlight photography tips for magical photos

 Once set, you can take several shots without the settings changing as long as your thumb stays down on that button.

 While this is handy for being able to take an accurate exposure of your subject, it’s a bit of a fiddle.
-As soon as you release the auto exposure lock button you will lose the settings and will need to repeat the process to set it again.
+As soon as you release the auto exposure lock button you’ll lose the settings and will need to repeat the process to set it again.

 How to focus on backlit subjects